 We’re also proud of our rich and storied legacy as a pioneer in education.
 Ozarks was the first University in the state to admit women (1871), the first predominately white University in the state to confer a degree on an African-American (1959), the first University in the state to racially integrate athletics (1963), and the first University in the nation to create a program specifically designed for students with learning disabilities (1971) — now named the Jones Learning Center.
 Ozarks has indeed been a trendsetter in higher education.
 As a matter of fact, Ozarks can trace its roots back to 1834, making the University the oldest institution of higher education in Arkansas and one of the oldest west of the Mississippi River.

-Today, University of the Ozarks continues to push boundaries, whether culturally (more than 15 percent of our students are from outside of the United States), in accessibility (we provide more than $9 million in institutional scholarships), in curriculum innovation (the unique LENS program allows students to create a customized and diverse plan of study), in leadership (Ozarks Outdoors offers students the opportunity to obtain leadership skills and personal confidence while experiencing the picturesque nature of Northwest Arkansas), or athletically (more than 40 percent of our student body competes in intercollegiate athletics.)
+Today, University of the Ozarks continues to push boundaries, whether culturally (more than 20 percent of our students are from outside of the United States), in accessibility (we provide more than $9 million in institutional scholarships), in curriculum innovation (the unique LENS program allows students to create a customized and diverse plan of study), in leadership (Ozarks Outdoors offers students the opportunity to obtain leadership skills and personal confidence while experiencing the picturesque nature of Northwest Arkansas), or athletically (more than 40 percent of our student body competes in intercollegiate athletics.)
 All of this has led to Ozarks being one of the fastest-growing universities in the region with record enrollment that has increased nearly 50 percent in the past five years.

-At Ozarks, your intellectual boundaries will be pushed, prodded, challenged and expanded by an amazing faculty from more than 60 academic programs who have been educated around the world, but choose to call Ozarks home.
+At Ozarks, your intellectual boundaries will be pushed, prodded, challenged and expanded in our more than 60 academic programs and by an amazing faculty who have been educated around the world, but choose to call Ozarks home.
 I hope you check us out.
 Visit campus and explore what it is like to be part of a University with more than 180 years of history.

 Richard L. Dunsworth, JD